boazsegev/facil.io/docs/_SOURCE/0.8.x/fio.md

 >>
 >> This API is used to power the higher level API offered by the [HTTP / WebSockts extension](./http) and the [dynamic FIOBJ types](./fiobj).

-## Required files

-The core IO library functions are declared at `fio.h` header and defined in the `fio.c` implementation file.
-The core IO library requires the `fio-stl.h` header.

-The headers should be well documented and the code is usually easy to read.
-I also do my best to keep this documentation up to date.

 ## Overview

 The core IO library follows an evented design and uses callbacks for IO events.
 Using the API described in the [Connection Management section](#connection-protocol-management):